 5. Find a way to use or repurpose sentimental items

-Even better than storing sentimental items is to find ways to use them or repurpose them.
+Even better than storing sentimental items is finding ways to use or repurpose them.
 Then you can enjoy and appreciate them every day.

 Pinterest has many great ideas of ways to repurpose sentimental items.
 From t-shirt quilts to broaches framed in a shadow box.
 Find ways to display, use or repurpose meaningful items so you can enjoy them in your daily life.

 But be selective – don’t just shift the clutter